Note

 grid-cert-diagnostics

-The grid-cert-diagnostics program checks prints diagnostics about the user’s certificates, and host security environment.
+program checks prints diagnostics about the user’s certificates, and

 % grid-cert-diagnostics -p